What causes gum recession?

 - Abnormal tooth position – Teeth that stand out are often not protected by jawbone on the outside and are vulnerable to gums receding

-- Hereditary thin, fragile or insufficient gum tissue – Vulnerable to trauma and subsequent gum recessions
+- Hereditary thin, fragile or insufficient gum tissue – Vulnerable to trauma, wear & tear and subsequent gum recessions

 - Overaggressive brushing – Scrubbing that wears away the gum